This is part 1 of a new online series for the release of my new book, Last Clash of the Titans, available now from Defender Publishing.

 Now, even if you were brought up in church, there’s a good chance you were taught that the pagan gods of the ancient world were imaginary.
 But God Himself calls them gods.
 Not only that, He’s judged them, found them wanting, and proclaimed a sentence of death on these rebels.

 The backstory: Greek and Roman tales of deities and demigods, what we call myths, are twisted versions of true history: Zeus is Satan, the Titans are the sons of god who came in to the daughters of man, and the heroes of the Golden Age are the mighty men of old—the Nephilim.

 In Last Clash of the Titans, you’ll discover:

 - The Titans, the old gods of the Greeks, are the Watchers, the angelic sons of God who created the monstrous Nephilim

 - The Nephilim, later called Rephaim, were the heroes and demigods of the Greeks

-- Satan is lord of the Rephaim—and he’ll lead them in an end times army against Israel
+- Satan is lord of the Rephaim, and the Antichrist will lead them in an end times army against Israel

-- The Amorites worshiped the Rephaim spirits and believed they were the ancestors of their kings
+- The Amorites worshipped the Rephaim spirits and believed they were the ancestors of their kings

-- The Titans were named for an ancient Amorite tribe—or vice versa
+- The Titans were named for an ancient Amorite tribe, the Tidanu

 - Ezekiel’s prophecy of Gog and Magog tells us when and where they’ll be destroyed